• Skip to primary navigation

 Jump to Recipe - Print Recipe

 When it comes to pasta sauce, people usually like either a creamy sauce or not.
-This goat cheese pasta sauce has the constancy of a lightened-up alfredo sauce and with a ton more flavor.
-You wouldn't even know that this is a no cream pasta sauce.
+This goat cheese pasta sauce has the constancy of a lightened-up alfredo sauce and has a ton more flavor.
+You wouldn't even know that this is a no-cream pasta sauce.

 Trust me, this recipe is easy enough for a quick and easy weeknight pasta dinner but fancy enough to serve to guests and even makes a fun date night pasta recipe.
 Nothing is more comforting than a big bowl of a creamy pasta dish.